phpmyadmin/phpmyadmin/doc/config.rst

     :type: string [CSS color]
     :default:

-    The style used for the pointer in the navi frame.
+    The style used for the pointer in the navigation panel.
 See :file:`themes/themename/layout.inc.php`.

 .. config:option:: $cfg['Border']